 7. Pursue Featured Snippets

 The process of climbing the ladder of ranking positions is a difficult (but essential) one.
-Sometimes, you are able to climb to the top in the group.
-Featured Snippets is a feature that is part of Google Search where one of the most popular results is made available in an extensive snippet of text high on the results page.
+Sometimes, you are able to climb to the top of the group.
+Featured Snippet is a feature that is part of Google Search where one of the most popular results is made available in an extensive snippet of text high on the results page.

-Although the rich snippet could go a long way to satisfy the searcher's needs however, the experiences of many SEOs has shown that Featured Snippets typically generate a large amount of traffic, since people want to know more about what's in the excerpt.
+Although the rich snippet could go a long way to satisfy the searcher’s needs, however, the experiences of many SEOs have shown that Featured Snippets typically generate a large amount of traffic, since people want to know more about what’s in the excerpt.

 There’s no guaranteed strategy to be featured on a featured snippet however here are some ways to improve your chances: